Tanu-N-Prabhu/Python/Data Analysis/Level 0/probability_distributions.md

 # Probability & Distributions

-This section introduces you to the fundamentals of probability and common statistical distributions used in data analysis and data science.
+_This section introduces you to the fundamentals of probability and common statistical distributions used in data analysis and data science._

 ---

-## 📘 What is Probability?
+## What is Probability?

 Probability is the measure of the likelihood that an event will occur.
-It ranges between **0** (impossible event) and **1** (certain event).
+It ranges between **0** (an impossible event) and **1** (a certain event).

 ### Basic Terms:
 - **Experiment**: An action that leads to one or more outcomes (e.g., flipping a coin).